Ruelle transfer operators for contact Anosov flows and decay of correlations: Temporal distance estimates on cylinders

-For the contact form $\omega$ it is known (see e.g. Sect. in \cite{kn:KH} or Appendix B in \cite{kn:L1}) that $\omega$ vanishes on the tangent bundle of every stable/unstable manifold of a point on $M$, while $d\omega$ vanishes on the tangent bundle of every weak stable/unstable manifold.
+For the contact form $\omega$ it is known (see e.g. Sect. in \cite{KH} or Appendix B in \cite{L1}) that $\omega$ vanishes on every stable/unstable manifold of a point on $M$, while $d\omega$ vanishes on every weak stable/unstable manifold.
 For Lyapunov regular points we get a bit of extra information.